Title: On the Wings of Unexpected Change

 “And what was the information that you all got?”
 John pressed.

 “That you had been transformed by something Ancient.
 That you were out of contact since you couldn’t speak.
-That, until further notice, I was to be in charge of the military contingent here on Atlantis since you were unable to make actual contact.
+That until further notice, I was to be in charge of the military contingent due to your inability to make actual contact and give orders.
 Sgt.
 Stackhouse, since he’s ATA positive, was under remote observation to see if he was going to suffer the same fate while he slept.
 Chuck, since he’s also ATA positive, is being forced to stay awake to see if he will go through the same process,” Ford relayed.

 John tapped his borrowed radio off for a moment and growled.
 He could feel how the change he had gone through had affected his reactions.
 His emotions were much closer to the surface and he was very territorial over what he considered his.
 Well, more than normal at least.